-H. WHERE TO GO WITH QUESTIONS
+I. WHERE TO GO WITH QUESTIONS

-If you have any comments or concerns about participation in this study, you should first talk with Dr. Nicholas Butowski, Director of Division of Translational Research in Neuro-Oncology; phone number 415-353-7500.
+If you have any comments or concerns about participation in this study, you should first talk with Dr. Sabine Mueller, Director of UCSF Pediatric Brain Tumor Center at 415-502-7301.
 If for some reason you do not wish to do this, you may contact the Committee on Human Research, which is concerned with the protection of volunteers in research projects.
-You may reach the committee office between 8:00 and 5:00, Monday through Friday, by calling (415) 476-1814, or by writing: Committee on Human Research, Box 0962, University of California, San Francisco; San Francisco, CA 94143.
+You may reach the committee office between 8:00 and 5:00, Monday through Friday, by calling 415 476-1814, or by writing: Committee on Human Research, Box 0962, University of California, San Francisco; San Francisco, CA 94143.

-I. CONSENT
+J. CONSENT

 You will receive a copy of this consent form and the Experimental Subject's Bill of Rights brochure.
 PARTICIPATION IN RESEARCH IS VOLUNTARY.
-You have the right to choose whether or not to be in this study.
-Your choice will not affect your medical care in any way.
-You may also withdraw your authorization for this study to use your personal health information by contacting Dr. Anny Shai at 415-502-7796 to inform her of your decision.
+You have the right to choose whether or not to allow your child to be in this study.
+Your choice will not affect your child's medical care in any way.

+You may also withdraw your authorization for this study to use your child's biospecimen by contacting Dr. Anny Shai at 415-502-7796 to inform her of your decision.

-Your signature below indicates that you are willing to participate in the research study as described.
-You will also be asked to sign a separate form authorizing access, use, creation, or disclosure of health information about you.
+Your signature below indicates you are willing to allow your child to participate in the research study as described.

+You will be asked to sign a separate form authorizing access, use, creation, or disclosure of health information about your child.